 When a preschooler speaks out during circletime, is that an interruption or an interaction?
 Stick with me on this post for the next few minutes and then decide for yourself!
 When [...]

-I know - calendar time is a tradition.
-It's something you've always done.
-It's something that you just never want to give up.
-I get that.
-But as you can see [...]
+How you can be intentional using developmentally appropriate morning routines I know - calendar time is a tradition.
+It's something you've probably always done.
+It's something that you just never want [...]

 Every morning after the children come to preschool, we settle into our morning group time and talk about the weather.
 It's been interesting how much learning takes place and how much growth and development I have seem stem from this simple process of documenting and talking about the weather.